‘I didn’t believe it at first’

 “The support team at the school met before the students arrived and they were on hand to assist any students who might have needed additional counseling,” Oxendine said Wednesday.

 George Marston was one of Owens’ teachers.
-He described the child as a mild-mannered, observant, an engaged student with a “huge sense of humor.”
+He described the child as a mild-mannered, observant, and engaged student with a “huge sense of humor.”

 “He always wanted to sit at the front of the classroom and was comfortable enough to share any concerns or questions he had with me,” Marston said Wednesday.
 “This is the worst thing that could happen to a teacher, the worst that could happen to any group of students and school.”